-- Provide information and support to family carers - Facilitate peer to peer support for family carers and professionals - Deliver Positive Behaviour Support workshops to families and paid carers - Listen to the experiences of families and use these to highlight the needs of individuals whose behaviour challenges and their families on a national and local level - Chair the Challenging Behaviour National Strategy Group which promotes partnership working and high quality support for people whose behaviour challenges - Support services and local areas to develop good relationships with family carers - Share and promote best practice
+- Provide information and support to family carers. - Facilitate peer to peer support for family carers and professionals. - Deliver a range of workshops including 'Understanding Challenging Behaviour', 'Supporting Behaviour Change', 'Positive Behaviour Support (PBS)', 'PBS Awareness', 'Pica Awareness', and 'Communication and Challenging Behaviour' to families and paid carers.
+These workshops are fully co-produced and co-delivered by family carers and professionals. - Listen to the experiences of families and use these to highlight the needs of individuals whose behaviour challenges and their families on a national and local level. - Chair the Challenging Behaviour National Strategy Group which promotes partnership working and high-quality support for people whose behaviour challenges. - Support services and local areas to develop good relationships with family carers.

+• Share and promote best practice.